entropicalabs/entropica_qaoa/README.md

 ## Documentation

-The documentation can be found [here](https://docs.entropicalabs.io/qaoa/).
+The documentation for EntropicaQAOA can be found [here](https://docs.entropicalabs.io/qaoa/).
+Alternatively, it can be complied locally as follows:

-Alternatively you can compile it yourself by following the instructions below:

 **Install the Prerequisites**
 ```bash